Helmibejaoui/AlbelliAssignment/README.md

 To set up the database, load fixture , install symfony libraries :
 - Run ### `docker exec -it php make install-dev-first --keep-going --ignore-errors`
+- answer with yes when this question comes up in console `Careful, database "assignmentDB" will be purged.
+Do you want to continue? (yes/no)`

 Backend Tests are under ./tests folder
 - Manager folder for Manager unitTests